zambien/terraform-gcp-gke-openvpn/README.md

 ## Intro

-This repo is a practical implementation containing everything needed to stand up a personal VPN for free.
-Google Cloud Platform (GCP) offers an attractive always free tier that makes the idea of standing up a personal VPN appealing.
-I became interested in using GCP for this a few months back and finally had some time to carve off to play around with this.
+This repo is a practical implementation containing everything needed to stand up a personal VPN on Google Cloud with GKE/Kubernetes.
+Google Cloud Platform (GCP) offers an attractive always free tier that makes the idea of learning their stack appealing.
+I became interested in using GCP for a free personal VPN a few months back and finally had some time to carve off to play around with this.

+#### Lessons Learned

+Using Kubernetes and the always free tier is a mixed bag.
+You are charged for the nodes you run.
+You will also be charged for load balancing generally in GPC.
+A cheaper option may be to simply use google compute for a single personal VPN instance and I'll explore that next in a different repo.

+The terraform provider for kubernetes is very green.
+As such only non-beta APIs are supported so you will find that you end up using kubectl commands for some things via a null resource.
+See the module for an example of this.

 ## Instructions